- How to Apply KT Tape

 The plantar fascia, or arch tendon, is a thick band of connective tissue that runs from the heel to the front of the foot.
 It is made of three distinct parts: medial, central, and lateral bands.
-The central band is the thickest and strongest and is the portion most likely involved in plantar fasciitis pain.
+The medial and central bands are the portions most likely to be involved in plantar fasciitis pain.

 In normal function the plantar fascia acts as a shock absorber and support mechanism for the arch of the foot.
 During gait, or movement, the plantar fascia acts like a spring to conserve energy and provide propulsion.
 Tension increases while the foot is on the ground to store the energy and is then released during toe-off to help with acceleration.